Footgolf

 Footgolf is a hybrid sport in which players kick a football (soccer ball) into a cup in as few shots as possible.
 The name is a portmanteau of football and golf.

+'FootGolf' is the name established by the Federation for International FootGolf (FIFG) which governs, sets global standards, establishes rules and guidelines, and coordinates the sport’s development among its member associations.

 Rules

 The game is played similarly to golf, with the exception that players use a football instead of a golf ball, and the ball is kicked rather than struck with a club, working toward a 50 cm-52 cm diameter by 28 cm deep "footgolf cup" usually located away from golf greens.
 The player who finishes the course with the fewest shots wins.
 Footgolf is often played on golf courses, though it may also be played on specially built courses.
 The first shot has to be played from a tee box, and bunkers, trees, water and hills must be crossed or avoided in order to reach the hole.